COVID: Sanofi starts human trials of 2nd vaccine candidate | DW | 12.03.2021

 The French firm is aiming for a -20 degrees Celsius (-4 Fahrenheit) storage temperature of the vaccine at launch.
 But they hope the vaccine can eventually be stable at a 2-8 degrees Celsius temperature.

-By comparison, the BioNTech-Pfizer shot needs to be stored at temperatures of minus 70 degrees Celsius.
+By comparison, the BioNTech-Pfizer shot needs to be stored at temperatures of -70 degrees Celsius.
 Once thawed, it can only survive for around five days at temperatures of 2-8 degrees Celsius.

-The Moderna vaccine can be stored between minus 25 to 15 degrees Celcius but can remain thawed between 2-8 degrees Celsius for up to 30 days.
+The Moderna vaccine can be stored between -25 to -15 degrees Celcius but can remain thawed between 2-8 degrees Celsius for up to 30 days.

 Sanofi, GSK keep up vaccine development efforts